element-hq/element-meta/docs/FTUE.md

 - Homeserver is known
 - User attributes can be obtained from IDM and should not be changed by users in most cases

-### 2. An existing regular user wants to onboard another regular user
+### 2. An existing regular user wants to onboard another regular person

 #### Conditions
 - User account does not exist